 Rosary Stables offers private riding lessons (dressage, jumping, flat work and cross country schooling) for advanced beginner, intermediate and advanced riders (student must be at least 10 years old).
-Lessons are available from Monday through Sunday, 8:00 am to 8:00 pm.
-We have very well behaved and well trained school horses and you are welcome to ship-in your own horse!
+Lessons are available from Tuesday through Sunday, 8:00 am to 8:00 pm.
+You are welcome to ship-in your own horse!

 Lessons are offered by our experienced and qualified French instructor Aurélie Vilmer.
 Please note that thanks to our indoor arena, we usually ride rain or shine.